The Golden Path to Guarded Monotone Strict NP: Containment FO-rewritability

 \begin{theorem}[Hubi\v{c}ka and Ne\v{s}et\v{r}il, Theorem~A.4 in~\cite{bodirsky2018_article}] Let $\mathcal{F}$ be a finite set of finite connected structures over a common finite relational signature $\tau$.
 Let $\rho$ be the signature whose elements are the pieces $(\struct{P},\bar{t})$ of structures from $\mathcal{F}$.
 Consider the class $\mathcal{K}_{\mathrm{HN}}(\mathcal{F})$ consisting of all substructures of those $\rho$-expansions of structures from $\Forb_{h}(\mathcal{F})$ that satisfy

 Then the class $\mathcal{K}^{<}_{\mathrm{HN}}(\mathcal{F}):=\bigl(\mathcal{K}_{\mathrm{HN}}(\mathcal{F})\bigr)^<$ has the RP and the AP. \end{theorem}

-To illustrate the construction in Theorem~\ref{thm:hubicka_nesetril}, consider the two sets $\mathcal{F}_1$ and $\mathcal{F}_2$ consisting of the canonical databases of the forbidden patterns of $\Phi_1$ and $\Phi_2$ from Figure~\ref{fig:colour_patterns}.
-It is not hard to see that $\Forb_{h}(\mathcal{F}_2) $ already has the AP because the forbidden graphs are cliques; moreover, $\Forb_{h}(\mathcal{F}_2)^{<}$ has the AP and the RP by a theorem of Ne\v{s}et\v{r}il and R\"{o}dl~\cite{NESETRIL1983183}.
+To illustrate the construction in Theorem~\ref{thm:hubicka_nesetril}, consider the two sets $\mathcal{F}_1$ and $\mathcal{F}_2$ consisting of the canonical databases of the forbidden patterns of $\Phi_1$ and $\Phi_2$ from Example~\ref{ex:recolouring}.
+It is not hard to see that $\Forb_{h}(\mathcal{F}_2) $ has the free amalgamation property because the forbidden graphs are coloured cliques; moreover, $\Forb_{h}(\mathcal{F}_2)^{<}$ has the AP and the RP by the theorem of Ne\v{s}et\v{r}il and R\"{o}dl~\cite{NESETRIL1983183}.
 Therefore, $\mathcal{F}_2$ represents a trivial case where adding $\rho$-predicates is not necessary.
 This is not true for $\mathcal{F}_1$, since $\Forb_{h}(\mathcal{F}_1)$ does not have the AP.
 In Figure~\ref{fig:pieces}, we provide a graphical representation of the pieces of structures that need to be stored using $\rho$-predicates in order to obtain a class of expansions of structures from $\Forb_{h}(\mathcal{F}_1)$ with the AP and the RP.

-\subsection{A proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}}
+\subsection{A proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}(\ref{item:containment})}

-Besides the reduction to the connected case, the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP} is a straightforward consequence of the combination of the following three intermediate results.
-First, Lemma~\ref{lemma:recolouring_nexptime} from Section~\ref{section:recolourings} gives a (non-deterministic) double-exponential upper bound on the time complexity of finding a recolouring between two SNP sentences.
-Second, Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP} below states that every connected GMSNP sentence is equivalent to an at most double-exponentially larger SNP sentence whose class of expanded finite models enjoys the AP and the RP.
+Besides the reduction to the connected case, the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}(\ref{item:containment}) is a straightforward consequence of the combination of the following three intermediate results.
+First, Lemma~\ref{lemma:recolouring_nexptime} from Section~\ref{section:recolourings} gives a (non-deterministic) 2-exponential upper bound on the time complexity of finding a recolouring between two SNP sentences.
+Second, Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP} below states that every connected GMSNP sentence is equivalent to an at most 2-exponentially larger SNP sentence whose class of expanded finite models enjoys the AP and the RP.
 Third, Proposition~\ref{prop:recolouring_containment} states that, for SNP sentences with the latter property, containment is equivalent to the existence of a recolouring.
-Here we are in fact very lucky that the parameters on which Lemma~\ref{lemma:recolouring_nexptime} and Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP} depend doubly-exponentially are different -- this will become clear in the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}.
+Here we are in fact very lucky that the parameters on which Lemma~\ref{lemma:recolouring_nexptime} and Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP} depend 2-exponentially are different -- this will become clear in the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}.